National Wetland Condition Assessment:

 Flow Obstruction

-The flow obstruction indicator reflects human activities that can impound or impede water flow into, out of, or within the wetland (e.g., dikes, dams, berms, railroad beds).
-Changes in water flow resulting from hydrologic alterations can affect vegetation, nutrients, and habitat, thereby impacting the overall ecological condition of the wetland.
-For example, roadbed construction near coastal wetlands can cut off or reduce tidal flow, changing a marsh from saltwater to freshwater, and eliminating daily fluctuation in water levels needed to support certain types of marsh vegetation.
+The flow obstruction indicator reflects human activities that can impound water or impede its flow into, out of, or within the wetland (for instance, construction of dikes, dams, berms, or railroad beds).
+Such hydrologic alterations can affect vegetation, nutrients and habitat, thereby impacting the overall ecological condition of the wetland.
+For example, roadbed construction near coastal wetlands can cut off or reduce tidal flow, changing a marsh from saltwater to freshwater and eliminating daily fluctuation in water levels needed to support certain types of marsh vegetation.

 Stress from flow obstructions was low overall.
-Condition was rated good in 74%, fair in 21%, and poor in 3% of wetland area in the United States.
+Condition was rated good in 74%, fair in 17% and poor in 7% of wetland area in the United States.
 The remaining 2% of wetland area was not assessed.
+The Xeric ecoregion had the largest proportion of wetland area rated poor, at 25%.

 Water Addition or Subtraction

 Ditches affect how water moves in and out of wetlands.
-PG Environmental.
+Without this ditch, the water table would be higher.
+Natalie Auer.

-The water addition or subtraction indicator reflects modifications that drain or add water to the site (e.g., ditches, culverts, stormwater outfalls).
-Some modifications, such as vehicle ruts that become stream channels, may be unintentional but are impactful, nevertheless.
+The water addition or subtraction indicator reflects modifications that drain or add water to the site (for example, ditches, culverts, or stormwater outfalls).
+Some modifications, such as vehicle ruts that become stream channels, may be unintentional but are impactful nevertheless.
 Changes in how water moves into or out of a wetland can affect plant productivity, nutrient cycling in the soil and water, and the physical habitat, thereby impacting the overall ecological condition of the wetland.
 For example, ditches allow water to drain from the soil quickly and can lower the water table enough to dry out the soil surface.

-The water addition or subtraction indicator showed good condition in 48%, fair in 42%, and poor in 8% of wetland area across the United States.
+The water addition or subtraction indicator showed good condition in 79%, fair in 15% and poor in 4% of wetland area across the United States.
 The remaining 2% of wetland area was not assessed.
+The Xeric ecoregion had the largest proportion of wetland area rated poor, at 22%.

 Soil Hardening

-Impervious surfaces such as the roads, sidewalks, and buildings in this residential area just outside an NWCA site directly impact habitat, plant, and soil integrity in wetlands.
-Moss Landing Marine Laboratories.
+Impervious surfaces such as this concrete pad outside an NWCA site directly impact habitat, plant and soil integrity in wetlands.
+Cara Clark, Moss Landing Marine Laboratories.

-The soil hardening indicator reflects activities and infrastructure that result in compaction of soil and the addition of impervious surfaces (e.g., parking lots, roads, buildings, unpaved trails).
+The soil hardening indicator reflects activities and infrastructure that result in compaction of soil and the addition of impervious surfaces (for instance, parking lots, roads, buildings, or unpaved trails).
 Agriculture and vehicle use are examples of activities that can cause compaction.
-Soil compaction and impervious surfaces can directly impact wetland habitat, plants, and soil integrity by hindering root growth and diminishing a wetland’s natural ability to filter and retain floodwaters.
+Soil compaction and impervious surfaces can directly impact wetland habitat, plants and soil integrity by hindering root growth and diminishing a wetland’s natural ability to filter and retain floodwaters.

 Surface Modification